CylonicRaider/deployer/README.md

     echo "RUN sample.sh" | nc -U /var/run/deployer | tail -n+2

 runs `sample.sh` and forwards its output to the console.
-Note that `tail` may buffer its output if the output is fed into a pipeline.
+Note that `tail` may buffer its output if it is fed into a pipeline.